 This sets the delay, in seconds, between sending sets of NOTIFY messages for a zone.
+Whenever a NOTIFY message is sent for a zone, a timer will be set for this duration.
+If the zone is updated again before the timer expires, the NOTIFY for that update will be postponed.
 The default is 5 seconds.

-The overall rate at which NOTIFY messages are sent for all zones is controlled by serial-query-rate.
+The overall rate at which NOTIFY messages are sent for all zones is controlled by notify-rate.